Lipkowski/Markdown_test_v2/Exercise.md

 | 4 paws     | 4 paws     | 2 paws (legs?) |
 | all        | meat only  | all            |

-Leave at least one empty line so Markdown knows this does not belong to table
 <!-- Paragraph after table -->
+Leave at least one empty line so Markdown knows this does not belong to the table